MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 ## Run your match order

 After defining the match rules, you can run the match order.
 On the **Match** page, select **Run** to start the process.
 The matching algorithm might take some time to complete.
 You can't change properties on the **Match** page until the match process completes.
 You can find the unified customer profile entity which was created on the **Entities** page.
 Your unified customer entity is called **ConflationMatchPairs: Customer 360**.

+If you want to make additional changes and re-run the step, you can cancel a match process while it's in progress.
+Select **Stop** on the notification bar while the matching of records is in progress to stop the current run.

 When the match process is complete, the **Matching records** message disappears and you can use all functionality of the page again.